haoranD/Awesome-Human-Activity-Recognition/README.md

 - Disentanglement Approach for Video Action Recognition
 - Fusion-GCN: Multimodal Action Recognition using Graph Convolutional Networks
 - Meta-learning meets the Internet of Things: Graph prototypical models for sensor-based human activity recognition
+- Human Activity Recognition Based on Wearable Sensor Data: A Standardization of the State-of-the-Art

 ### 2021